 Granted, baby bottles don’t come with expiration dates.
 But, as mentioned it’s advisable to replace your baby bottles regularly.
 The general consensus is that baby bottles must be replaced after every three to six months.
 The time frame depends on the material the bottle is made of.

 Some manufacturers explicitly state when the bottle needs to be replaced.
 But if it’s not stated, it’s safe to follow the 3 to 6 months rule.
+Here’s my article on how often you should change your baby bottle and nipples.

 As a general rule of thumb, bottles made of BPA-free material can be used for around six months.
 Bottles made of non-BPA free materials shouldn’t be used for more than 3 months.
 This is because BPA has known negative health connotations.
 But whenever your baby’s feeding bottle is chipped, cracked or discolored, you must replace it immediately.